goudete/goudete/README.md

 ## Hi there. *I'm Enrique.* 👋🏼

-#### I'm a full stack dev mostly building on node/express and react.
-On the side, I build on Ethereum and Solana.
+#### I'm a full stack dev that delights in crafting software that feel like magic.

-#### Crafting hand coded goods that delight.

 #### You can also find me on: